andreibujaki/GatelessGateSharp/Documentation/Installation.md

 The most recent information about installing Gateless Gate Sharp (GGS) can be found at [https://github.com/zawawawa/GatelessGateSharp](https://github.com/zawawawa/GatelessGateSharp).
-Starting at Version 1.3.8, GGS can be installed with the installer.
+Starting at Version 1.3.8, GGS can be installed only with the installer.
 Please make sure that you have an appropriate display driver installed on your computer.
 Please note that **Blockchain drivers and modded BIOS'es are not supported!**

 If you experience problems launching the application after the installation, you could try to install the following dependencies manually: